Nokia Oyj (NOK) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for NOK is $6.35, which is $1.83 above than the current price.
-The public float for NOK is 5.54B, and at present, short sellers hold a 0.24% of that float.
-The average trading volume of NOK on April 10, 2023 was 17.57M shares.
+The average price predicted by analysts for NOK is $6.35, which is $1.83 above the current price.
+The public float for NOK is 5.54B and currently, short sellers hold a 0.24% ratio of that float.
+The average trading volume of NOK on April 13, 2023 was 17.42M shares.

 NOK’s Market Performance

-NOK stock saw an increase of 0.62% in the past week, with a monthly gain of 2.31% and a quarterly increase of 3.84%.
-The volatility ratio for the week is 1.18%, and the volatility levels for the last 30 days are 1.74% for Nokia Oyj (NOK).
-The simple moving average for the last 20 days is 3.71% for NOK stock, with a simple moving average of 2.92% for the last 200 days.
+NOK stock saw an increase of -0.81% in the past week, with a monthly gain of 4.51% and a quarterly increase of 0.00%.
+The volatility ratio for the week is 1.10%, and the volatility levels for the last 30 days are 1.59% for Nokia Oyj (NOK).
+The simple moving average for the past 20 days is 3.17% for NOK’s stock, with a 2.86% simple moving average for the past 200 days.

-During the last 5 trading sessions, NOK rose by +0.62%, which changed the moving average for the period of 200-days by +3.40% in comparison to the 20-day moving average, which settled at $4.70.
+During the last 5 trading sessions, NOK fell by -0.81%, which changed the moving average for the period of 200-days by +1.25% in comparison to the 20-day moving average, which settled at $4.73.
 In addition, Nokia Oyj saw 4.96% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NOK